ivanmmurciaua/EIP-5216/README.md

 This project starts when I realized while doing an implementation with the ERC1155 standard that the ERC1155 approval was made for all tokens (`setApprovalForAll(address operator, bool approved)`) regardless of quantities or/and ids.

-All the specification can be found [here](./specification/eip/eip-5216.md).
+All the specification can be found [here](https://eips.ethereum.org/EIPS/eip-5216).

-ivanmmurciaua is not liable for any outcomes as a result of using ERC1155ApprovalByAmount.
+ivanmmurciaua is not liable for any outcomes as a result of using ERC1155ApprovalByAmount extension.
 DYOR.

 ### ERC1155ApprovalByAmount